 Do You Run Your Business From Your Cell Phone?

-Self-employed business owners who run their business on their own often use their personal cell phone as a business phone.
-One problem with this is that when a phone call appears with a number the business owner doesn’t recognize, they have no idea whether or not it’s a business call.
-Do they answer as their business?
-Do they answer as an individual?
+Self-employed business owners often use their cell phone as a business phone.
+One problem with this is that when a call appears on your cell phone with a number you don’t recognize, you have no idea whether it’s a business call.
+Do you answer as your business?
+Or do you answer as an individual?

-With an 800 number that can be hooked up to your current cellular phone as an additional incoming number, that problem is solved.
-Grasshopper, which is one of the top 800 number service companies available today, can show incoming calls to your 800 number with a separate identity, even if the calls are being routed to your personal cellular phone.
+Grasshopper is one of the top 800 number service companies available today.
+They can show incoming calls to your 800 number with a separate identity, even if the calls are being routed to your cellular phone.

-With this valuable service, you’ll know whether each caller is calling for you personally, or for your business.
+With this valuable service, you’ll know whether each caller is calling for you or your business.

 Do You Have More Than One Small Business?

-Grasshopper can set you up with an 800 number for each business, and identify which business a caller is calling so you’ll know how to answer before you even pick up the phone, no matter how many businesses you own.
+Grasshopper can set you up with an 800 number for each business.
+Then you can identify which business a caller is calling.
+So you’ll know how to answer before you even pick up the phone, no matter how many businesses you own.

 What Level of Professionalism Do You Want to Present to Clients?